awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

      1. For **Enable Encryption**, choose **Yes** to encrypt the backup file\.
 Choose **No** to leave the backup file unencrypted\.

         If you choose **Yes**, choose an encryption key for **Master Key**\.
-For more information about encryption keys, see [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide\.*
+For more information about encryption keys, see [Getting started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide\.*

 1. Choose **Add option**\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### CLI<a name="Add.Native.Backup.Restore.CLI"></a>

 This procedure makes the following assumptions:
 + You're adding the SQLSERVER\_BACKUP\_RESTORE option to an option group that already exists\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 + You're associating the option with an IAM role that already exists and has access to an S3 bucket to store the backups\.
 + You're applying the option group to a DB instance that already exists\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 **To add the native backup and restore option**